AshleyPoole/ssllabs-api-wrapper/README.md

 ```
 #### Methods

-Below are the method signatures of the SSLLWrapper Service.
+Below are the method signatures of the SSL Labs wrapper service.

 ##### Info()